 Animals have an attention span of roughly 2-4 hours, repeatable up to three times a day, allowing 6 hours a day of teaching time.
 Sessions which last as long as the attention span of the student are most efficient.
 Or, sessions may be blocked hourly per owner request.
 Sessions do not require repetition.
 Teaching multiple animals in one day is an efficient use of time, giving each animal a break between sessions while attention is given to others.
 Standard learning curve maps are provided to owners.
 WR students require no gear up/gear down, so consecutive visits require zero review time, regardless of weeks or months elapsed between sessions.

 WR will spend only the time necessary for your case; extra hours do not mean better treatment.
 WR can summarize other animal cases that have progressed to completion, but early predictions about total treatment time are not reliable as some animals “learn to learn” faster than predicted, and others have hidden issues that get uncovered in the process of work.
 Animals and owners have their own learning speeds, and psychological pathology sometimes involves layered causes.
 Successfully completed cases are the primary purpose of WR, and I will spend only the time necessary for your case so that I can move on to other cases.

 How long is a single session?

 Session length is determined by the animal or by the owner, not by WR.
 Because WR teaches via concept exploration and not experiential repetition, sessions should last as long as the attention span of the student.
 If necessary, sessions can be blocked out hourly per owner request; note that learning efficiency will be reduced.
 Working as long as the student demands is the fastest way to meet your goals.
-Sessions are clocked in quarter hour blocks after the first hour.
+Sessions are clocked to the minute after the first hour.
 Please plan to make water available to animals during every session.

 What if I don't have "facilities" ?